robusta-dev/krr/README.md

 ### Prometheus connection

-Find about how KRR tries to find the default prometheus to connect <a href="#prometheus-victoria-metrics-and-thanos-auto-discovery">here</a>.
+Find about how KRR tries to find the default Prometheus to connect <a href="#prometheus-victoria-metrics-and-thanos-auto-discovery">here</a>.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>